 If you don't have experience with making rice porridge, please note that it's made in a wide variety of consistencies.
 Some people like it creamy and substantial like oatmeal.
 Others prefer it to be cooked down or blended until it becomes a soup without visible grains of cooked rice.

 If you plan on giving rice porridge to someone who is quite ill and doesn't have much of an appetite, it's generally best to make it more on the liquid side by using lots of water or broth and/or blending things up before serving.

 So here are the basic steps to making rice porridge:

 Start with some leftover white rice.

 And one egg per two cups of cooked rice.
-I used two cups of cooked white rice for this batch, hence, two beautiful eggs.
+I used four cups of cooked white rice for this batch, hence, two beautiful eggs.

 Transfer rice to a soup pot.